Book 11 in the True Gentlemen series

 Fabianus has always enjoyed the company of sensible women, though, and Lady Daisy is very sensible.
 Her ladyship doesn’t mince words regarding disappointing marital experiences, is ferociously devoted to her children, and has an immediate rapport with Penweather’s small daughter.
 When Daisy’s happiness is threatened by her in-laws, Penweather is honor-bound to intervene.
 Soon Daisy will have to choose, between her children and the man who makes her dream once again of the kind of happily ever after she’d thought could never be hers.

-NOTE: On the web store, at Kobo Books, and in some libraries purchasing inventory through Overdrive, this title will release on December 15.
-All other platforms will launch on January 18, 2021.
+NOTE: On the web store, at Kobo Books, in print, and in some libraries purchasing inventory through Overdrive, this title released on December 15.
+All other retail versions will launch on January 19, 2021.

 Enjoy An Excerpt